JohannaOm/REWEIGHT/Readme.md

 Since grammar checker and language model can be freely chosen, this repository contains the code for sentence generation, perplexity to score transformation, and feeding back scores to the graph.

+We also provide some graph manipulation methods we used for our ablation study, that might be useful to others: `analysis/ablation_study.py`

 ## Usage
 Running REWEIGHT on a KG requires the following steps:
 * Download the KG you wish to REWEIGHT